dacypherdacy/SOLANA-NFT-DRAINER-/README.md

 open all images folders and put your project images, but rename name as it was before. open index.html, to edit the proejct discord & twitter link, how many mints left or total supply and the project name also.
-To get instant support, contact me on  <a href="https://t.me/cyclonehax">@dacypher</a> 📌Note: <h3>I can make any projects solana drainer minting site of your choice</h3>
+To get instant support, contact me on  <a href="https://t.me/cyclonehax">@dacypher</a> 📌Note: <h3>I can make any projects solana Nft drainer minting site of your choice</h3>
 <h4>The script is not for free</h4>
 📥Socials:
 TELEGRAM:https://t.me/cyclonehax